HWProbe vs Key-Test

 HWProbe does not stop at a generic key map.
 It also gives users dedicated rollover and ghosting pages, which is important because many keyboard problems are really about combo failure, not dead keys.
 That makes the product much more useful for gaming, enthusiast boards, and practical troubleshooting.

-HWProbe keeps its diagnostic flow client-side and is built on an open-source technical core.
+HWProbe keeps its diagnostic flow client-side and routes shared hardware logic through one diagnostics engine.
 That gives advanced users a better reason to trust the implementation instead of relying only on surface-level marketing copy.

 Cleaner long-term product shape